timmyengelman/timmyengelman/README.md

 I'm Timmy Engelman, a current senior in high school looking to pursue computer science and web development.

-I am an aspiring software developer who is passionate about building interactive and user-friendly web apps.
-Currently learning full-stack development with a focus on clean code and responsive design.
+I am a student with a strong interest in computer science.
+I enjoy exploring web development and studying full-stack principles, with an emphasis on writing clean code and designing responsive, user-friendly interfaces.

 Email: **timmyengelman@gmail.com**